Nueva Vizcaya: Economy

 Agriculture is the main industry in the province, together with rice, corn, fruits and vegetables as major crops.
 Nueva Vizcaya is a major producer of citrus crops in the country, principally pomelo, ponkan and oranges.
 The Nueva Vizcaya Agricultural Terminal in Bambang supplies the demand of neighboring provinces and Metro Manila.
+The province became the leading producer of ginger in the Philippines in 2024 with an output of 7,140 metric tons, leading the Department of Agriculture to designate it as the country's ginger capital.

-There is a mining industry in the province which added to the provincial income.
+There is a mining industry in the province such as the Didipio mine in the municipality of Kasibu, which added to the provincial income.
 However, mining activities have also been alleged to have dried up water sources, polluted the environment, and endangered livelihoods of farmers and fisherfolk.
 According to the Mines and Geosciences Bureau, deposits of metallic minerals discovered in the province are copper, gold, molybdenum and pyrite.
 Non-metallic deposits include red clay, white clay and limestone, with sand and gravel being the most abundant deposits in the province.

-On January 11, 2008, the Cagayan Bureau of Fisheries and Aquatic Resources (BFAR) stated that tilapia (species of cichlid fishes from the tilapiine cichlid tribe) production grew and Cagayan Valley is now the Philippines' tilapia capital (Saint Peter's fish).
-Production supply grew 37.25% since 2003, with 14,000 metric tons (MT) in 2007.
-The recent aquaculture congress found that the growth of tilapia production was due to government interventions: provision of fast-growing species, accreditation of private hatcheries to ensure supply of quality fingerlings, establishment of demonstration farms, providing free fingerlings to newly constructed fishponds, and the dissemination of tilapia to Nueva Vizcaya (in Diadi town).